 The American Osteopathic Association has formulated this Code to guide its member physicians in their professional lives.
 The standards presented are designed to address the osteopathic physician's ethical and professional responsibilities to patients, to society, to the AOA, to others involved in health care and to self.

 Further, the American Osteopathic Association has adopted the position that physicians should play a major role in the development and instruction of medical ethics.

 Section 1.
 The physician shall keep in confidence whatever she/he may learn about a patient in the discharge of professional duties.
-The physician shall divulge information only when required by law or when authorized by the patient.
+Information shall be divulged by the physician when required by law or when authorized by the patient.

 Section 2.
 The physician shall give a candid account of the patient's condition to the patient or to those responsible for the patient's care.

 Section 3.
-A physician-patient relationship must be founded on mutual trust, cooperation and respect.
-The patient, therefore must have complete freedom to choose her/his physician.
-The physician must have complete freedom to choose patients who she/he will serve.
-However, the physician should not refuse to accept patients for reasons of discrimination, including, but not limited to, the patient’s race, creed, color, sex, national origin, sexual orientation, gender identity or handicap.
+A physician-patient relationship must be founded on mutual trust, cooperation, and respect.
+The patient, therefore, must have complete freedom to choose her/his physician.
+The physician must have complete freedom to choose patients whom she/he will serve.
+However, the physician should not refuse to accept patients for reasons of discrimination, including, but not limited to, the patient's race, creed, color, sex, national origin, sexual orientation, gender identity or handicap.
 In emergencies, a physician should make her/his services available.

 Section 4.
 A physician is never justified in abandoning a patient.
 The physician shall give due notice to a patient or to those responsible for the patient's care when she/he withdraws from the case so that another physician may be engaged.

 Section 5.
 A physician shall practice in accordance with the body of systematized and scientific knowledge related to the healing arts.
 A physician shall maintain competence in such systematized and scientific knowledge through study and clinical applications.